Tackling Ghost Nets in Lake Superior

 Watch: Avoid the Trap: What Anglers Should Know about Commercial Fishing Nets

-University of Wisconsin Sea Grant is partnering with the NOAA Marine Debris Program, the Apostle Islands Sport Fishermen's Association, and the Great Lakes Indian Fish and Wildlife Commission Law Enforcement on this project, as part of NOAA’s Marine Debris Prevention through Education and Outreach grant.
+University of Wisconsin Sea Grant partnered with the NOAA Marine Debris Program, the Apostle Islands Sport Fishermen's Association, and the Great Lakes Indian Fish and Wildlife Commission Law Enforcement on this project, as part of NOAA’s Marine Debris Prevention through Education and Outreach grant.

 What’s something unique about this project?

-This project will facilitate cooperation between commercial, tribal, and sport fishers, as well as other stakeholders who depend on the lake for subsistence and recreation.
+This project facilitated cooperation between commercial, tribal, and sport fishers, as well as other stakeholders who depend on the lake for subsistence and recreation.